Postselected quantum hypothesis testing: Introduction

 This is commonly known as the quantum Chernoff bound, with the Chernoff divergence $\xi(\rho\|\sigma)$ constituting another important measure of distinguishability between quantum states.

 Due to the intricate mathematical methods needed to establish the quantum Stein's lemma and the quantum Chernoff bound, the results have found few generalisations.
 There are, for instance, important cases where the alternative hypothesis is not given simply by i.i.d.\ quantum states $(\sigma^{\otimes n})_n$, but rather by a sequence $(\sigma_n)_n$ of states taken from some subset of density matrices --- this is known as composite hypothesis testing.
-A generalised quantum Stein's lemma in this setting was proposed~\cite{brandao_2010-1}, but so far no valid proof of such a relation has been found~\cite{berta_2022} beyond some special cases~\cite{brandao_2020,tomamichel_2018,berta_2021,mosonyi_2021,berta_2022}.
+A generalised quantum Stein's lemma in this setting was proposed~\cite{brandao_2010-1}, but so far no valid proof of such a relation has been found~\cite{berta_2022} beyond some special cases~\cite{tomamichel_2018,berta_2021} or related but incomparable composite settings~\cite{brandao_2020,berta_2021,mosonyi_2021,berta_2022}.

 Perhaps even more challenging is the case of quantum channel discrimination.
-This task is inherently much more complex than state discrimination: any manipulation of $n$ copies of a quantum state $\rho$ is fully equivalent to having access to the tensor product $\rho^{\otimes n}$, while being able to invoke $n$~uses of a channel $\mathcal{M}$ is not the same as manipulating $n$~parallel copies $\M^{\otimes n}$.
-Schemes for channel discrimination much more general than na\"ive parallel protocols can be employed: a common example are the so-called adaptive protocols, which work by processing the channel $n$~times, such that information obtained in previous rounds can be used to enhance the successive rounds of processing~\cite{chiribella_2008-1}.
-It is known that adaptive discrimination of channels can yield strict improvements over parallel protocols, although a very recent line of work~\cite{wilde_2020,wang_2019-4,fang_2020-2} established that the advantage disappears asymptotically in asymmetric hypothesis testing, where the error exponent is given by the regularised channel relative entropy
+This task is inherently much more complex than state discrimination: any manipulation of $n$ copies of a quantum state $\rho$ is fully equivalent to having access to the tensor product $\rho^{\otimes n}$, while being able to invoke $n$~uses of a channel $\mathcal{M}$ is not the same as manipulating $n$~parallel copies $\M^{\otimes n}$, since schemes for channel discrimination much more general than na\"ive parallel protocols can be employed.
+A common example are the so-called adaptive protocols, which work by processing the channel $n$~times, such that information obtained in previous rounds can be used to enhance the successive rounds of processing~\cite{chiribella_2008-1}.
+It is known that adaptive discrimination of channels can yield strict improvements over parallel protocols, although a very recent line of work~\cite{wilde_2020,wang_2019-4,fang_2020-2} established that the advantage disappears asymptotically in asymmetric hypothesis testing, where the (weak converse) error exponent is given by the regularised channel relative entropy:

 In symmetric hypothesis testing, it is known that adaptive strategies \emph{can} improve over parallel ones both non-asymptotically and asymptotically~\cite{harrow_2010-1,salek_2022}, although in general no exact form of the asymptotic error exponent --- and thus no extension of the Chernoff bound --- is known in the setting of quantum channels~\cite{yu_2021}.
 The landscape of channel discrimination is further complicated by the fact that there exist even more general ways of manipulating quantum channels than adaptive protocols, for instance ones without a definite causal order structure~\cite{chiribella_2013,oreshkov_2012}, and they can yield strict improvements in some settings~\cite{chiribella_2013,ebler_2018,quintino_2019,bavaresco_2021}; the asymptotic performance of such strategies, however, has not been characterised yet.